kode4food/ale/docstring/seq.md

 usage: "(seq form)"
 tags: ["sequence", "conversion"]
 ---
 Will attempt to convert the provided form to a sequence if it isn't already.
-If the form cannot be converted, _nil_ will be returned.
+If the form cannot be converted, or if the resulting sequence is empty, _nil_ will be returned.

 #### An Example